accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Generally speaking, depending on the development method, it is also possible that the role is not rendered on TalkBack or VoiceOver.
 From then on, it is observation alone which will make it possible to determine the nature of the element.

-It is not essential that the &ldquo;Image&rdquo; is returned in the majority of cases.
-Except in special cases where identification of the role is essential, the absence of a role returned cannot constitute non-compliance.
+It is not essential that the &ldquo;Image&rdquo; is returned in the majority of cases. except in particular cases where identification of the role is essential, the absence of a role returned cannot constitute non-compliance.

 #### Graphic element carrying information